codedbyMojnu/ecommerce-server/README.md

 - For development: Ensure DBngin is running on port 3307
 - For production: Verify the DATABASE_URL environment variable is set correctly

+### Docker Issues

+If you encounter Docker connection errors:

+1. **Docker Desktop Not Running**: Ensure Docker Desktop is running (look for the Docker whale icon in your system tray)
+2. **Permission Issues**: Run your terminal as Administrator on Windows
+3. **Restart Docker**: Try restarting Docker Desktop if issues persist

 ### Function Redefinition Errors